AmpersandHQ/ampersand-magento2-upgrade-patch-helper/docs/CHECKS_AVAILABLE.md

 +-------+-------------------+--------------------------------------------------------------------------------+-----------------+
 ```

-A schema definition that previously existed in `vendor/ampersand/upgrade-patch-helper-test-module/src/module/etc/db_schema.xml` was altered.
-This could be any changes to a table definition.
+A schema definition that previously existed in `vendor/ampersand/upgrade-patch-helper-test-module/src/module/etc/db_schema.xml` was altered, this will modify a table this module does not "own" (ownership of a table is calculated by seeing which `db_schema.xml` defines the primary key).
 In this example some existing modification to the `customer_entity` table was altered.

 You may want to review the table being modified and verify that this schema modification is desired.